 3. Still Here: Inspiration From Survivors & Liberators of the Holocaust by June Hersch

 When Hersh, a cookbook author, interviewed Holocaust survivors for her first book, she barely knew anyone who had endured this horrific time in history.
 In our interview with her, she describes the evolution of her understanding of the Holocaust and ways to move forward despite the odds.

 4. Stolen Words: The Nazi Plunder of Jewish Books by Rabbi Mark Glickman

-Rabbi Glickman explores how Jews have always relied on books as essential sinews, binding Jews to God and to each other.
+Rabbi Glickman explores how Jews have always relied on books as essential sinews, binding us to God and each other.
 Destroying Jewish books as the Nazis did mocked "the people of the book," depriving us of an essential source of ethnic pride.
 Here's our review.

 5. Beyond the Shadows: The Holocaust and the Danish Exception by Judy Glickman Lauder

 A talented photographer shares haunting photos that reveal the horror and extent of this tragedy.
 In "How a Book of Holocaust Photography Helped Me See What Cannot Be Seen," one Jewish essayist writes how the book compelled him to unforeseen emotional depths.